RAVPower 10000 USB-C – Come for the price, stay for the pouch

 My USB tester showed the micro-USB cable with USB-C adapter includes a 56k Ohm resistor.
 That resistor is required under USB-C specs for all USB-C to USB-A cables.

 The cable charged my Moto G6 at the same rate as a regular USB-C to USB-A cable.

 Pass Through Charging

-Pass through charging allows a power bank to both recharge itself.
+Pass through charging allows a portable charger to both recharge itself.
 And charge a connected device.
 The power received from the wall charger splits.
-Some to the power bank’s own batteries.
+Some to the portable charger’s own batteries.
 And some to the connected device.
 How it handles the split varies.
 And there are more inefficiencies than normal.

 - Input: USB-C, Output: USB-A